 - Wildlife-filled wetlands

-Why it’s awesome: Although not technically part of Kuala Lumpur, the nearby city of Putrajaya is well worth visiting for a day from the Malaysian capital.
+Why it’s awesome: Although technically a different area of Malaysia to Kuala Lumpur, the nearby city of Putrajaya is well worth visiting for a day from the Malaysian capital.
 It is home to a wealth of attractions and activities and sees relatively few foreign tourists.
 There are beautiful natural areas to discover, unusual architectural gems, historical sights, great shopping spots, and more.
 Putrajaya is the federal administrative centre of Malaysia and it is easy to reach from KL by bus or car.

 What to do there: Visit the impressive Putra Mosque, open to non-Muslims, and admire the dusky-pink dome and interiors as well as the towering minarets.
 If you’re into unusual architecture, head to the Moroccan Pavilion.
 Showing the strong relationship between the two nations, the stunning pavilion showcases beautiful North African designs, with the finishing details completed by Moroccan artisans.
 Other interesting landmarks in Putrajaya include the prime minister’s official home of Seri Perdana, the Millennium Monument, the resort-style royal retreat of Istana Melawati, the Palace of Justice, and Perdana Putra.